nishanths/slack-texts/README.md

 # Documentation

+Methods:

+#### slack_texts.init(..)

+Initializes and returns a slack_texts instance.
+(It is a wrapper around a `new slack_texts(..)` call).
+The methods has two arguments:

-The first argument to `slack_texts#init` should contain Twilio and Slack API keys as in the example above.
-All properties are required.
+* `keys` The first argument of `slack_texts.init(..)` should contain Twilio and Slack API keys as in the example above.
+All properties in the keys object from the example are required.

-The second argument to `slack_texts#init` has more interesting properties:
+* `options` The second argument of `slack_texts.init(..)` has more interesting properties:

   * `team_name` String of the team name to mention in the text messages. (optional, default: "")
   * `ignore_case_keywords` Boolean indicating whether to ignore case when filtering messages by keyword. (optional, default: true)
   * `print_intro` Boolean indicating whether to print introductory information on start up. (optional, default: false)
   * `keywords` Array of Strings of the keywords to filter messages by.
-If a message contains at least one of the keywords, it will be used for text notifications.
-If the Array is empty or the property is not specified, *no filtering* occurs. (optional, default: [])
+If a message contains at least one of the keywords, it will be used for text notifications. *To disable keyword filtering*, either ignore the property or pass in an empty array. (optional, default: [])
   * `channel_names_to_monitor` Array of Strings of the keywords of the channels to listen to.
-If a new message is sent on these channels, it will be used for text notifications.
-If the Array is empty or the property is not specified, *all channels* are listened to. (optional, default: [])
+If a new message is sent on these channels, it will be used for text notifications. *To listen to all channels*, either ignore the property or pass in an empty array. (optional, default: [])
   * `send_to_contacts` Array of Objects, with each object containing a `phone` property that is a phone number String.
 Any messages that meet the criteria above are sent as text messages to these phone numbers.

+#### slack_texts.start()

+Starts listening for messages asynchronously.
+The method has no arguments.

 # Dependencies